keithmmc/ATUproblemsets/README.md

 # <p>

-to begin this task I downloaded the numpy module this is a library that is used for working with arrays. and I also downloaded the matplotlib module. this is used for the visualisation of arrays.
+To begin this task I downloaded the numpy module this is a library that is used for working with arrays.
+I also downloaded the matplotlib module.
+This is used for the visualisation of arrays.

 # <p>

  I created a histogram from the numbers the program randomly generates.
 As it follows, the values in the brackets are the mean, standard deviation and number of values.
 Once the histogram is made, the function h(x) = x ^ 3 is plotted on the same graph.
-The function ranges from 1 to 10. using numpy
+The function ranges from 1 to 10. using numpy.
+LP

  # <p>